yangmeng96/yangmeng96.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Statistics, University of California, 2026 (expected)
+* Ph.D. in Statistics, University of California, Irvine, 2026 (expected)
 * M.A. in Statistics, Columbia University, 2020
 * B.S. in Statistics, Zhejiang University, 2018

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Varo Bank | Machine Learning & Experimental Design, 11/2021 - 08/2022
+  * Improved customized customer retention strategies by modeling customer behavior with Markov chains in Python
+  * Accelerated the customer acquisition process by 14+% after designing and running an experiment to test the effect of the new color scheme for the email advertisement title, and evaluated the A/B Testing results in Tableau
+  * Standardized the SQL-to-Tableau pipeline, the new ETL and analysis process are widely used in the company

+* YipitData| Data Science Modeling & Business Analytics, 09/2020 - 10/2021
+  * Increased the revenue by 37+% after creating and presenting a tree-based housing price estimation model, and organized bi-weekly meetings with business partners to assess the client needs and research potential features
+  * Launched web scraping systems and the monthly reporting system by designing DAGs using AirFlow

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Languages & Databases
+  * Python (PyTorch, Pandas, Numpy, scikit-learn), PostgreSQL, MySQL, Redshift, Athena
-  * Sub-skill 2.3
+* Software
+  * Tableau, AirFlow, R (dplyr, ggplot2, shiny)
-* Skill 3
+* Machine Learning
+  * Generative Models: Diffusion Models, VAE, GAN, Normalizing-Flows
+  * Artificial intelligence: Multimodal Learning, Representation Learning, RNN, CNN, Contrastive Learning
+  * AI for Science: Neuroscience, Climate Analysis, Public Health
+  * Statistical Learning: Random Forest, Decision Trees, Regression, Boosting, PCA, SVM, Clustering, MCMC

-Publications
+Publications and Preprints
 ======
   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Talks
+Projects
 ======
   <ul>{% for post in site.talks reversed %}
     {% include archive-single-talk-cv.html  %}